rust-lang/book/src/ch21-03-graceful-shutdown-and-cleanup.md

-Notice one interesting aspect of this particular execution: the `ThreadPool` dropped the `sender`, and before any `Worker` received an error, we tried to join `Worker` 0. `Worker` 0 had not yet gotten an error from `recv`, so the main thread blocked waiting for `Worker` 0 to finish.
+Notice one interesting aspect of this particular execution: the `ThreadPool` dropped the `sender`, and before any `Worker` received an error, we tried to join `Worker` 0. `Worker` 0 had not yet gotten an error from `recv`, so the main thread blocked, waiting for `Worker` 0 to finish.
 In the meantime, `Worker` 3 received a job and then all threads received an error.
 When `Worker` 0 finished, the main thread waited for the rest of the `Worker` instances to finish.
 At that point, they had all exited their loops and stopped.